IBM-Cloud/jpetstore-kubernetes/istio/README.md

 *Work in Progress*

-You will be using add-ons like Jaeger, Promethus, Grafana, Servicegraph & Weavescope to collect, query and visualize metrics, logs & traces.
+You will be using add-ons like Jaeger, Prometheus, Grafana, Servicegraph & Weavescope to collect, query and visualize metrics, logs & traces.

 ## Pre-req